-Dennis was 14 years old when he lost his father to suicide and their last words were in anger.
-He blamed himself for his dad’s death and struggled with depression and thoughts of suicide for many years following his death.
-A song that he wrote about this experience was the turning point towards overcoming this traumatic loss and the inspiration for founding KnowResolve.
+Dennis Liegghio was 14 years old when he lost his father to suicide, and their last words were in anger.
+He blamed himself for his dad’s death and struggled with his own depression and thoughts of suicide for many years.
+A song that he wrote about this experience was a turning point towards healing, and the inspiration for founding KnowResolve.
+Today, Dennis shares his story, his song, and his mission with thousands of teens and young adults each year hoping to connect those who are suffering in silence with the message that with help comes hope.
+In this powerful and inspiring presentation, Dennis openly shares his personal story, his music, and the fundamentals for mental health awareness and suicide prevention.

 Topics covered include: